Contents V Building Cover

 For more detailed information visit www.pi-plus.com.au.

-DISCLAIMER Policies are issued by Certain Underwriters at Lloyd’s and distributed by The Proplab Group Pty Ltd trading as Property Insurance Plus (ABN 59 009 357 582, AFSL 236663).
+DISCLAIMER: Policies are issued by Certain Underwriters at Lloyd’s and distributed by The Proplab Group Pty Ltd (ABN 59 009 357 582, AFSL 236663) trading as Pip – the Property Insurance People.
 General advice does not take into account your objectives, financial situation, or needs.
 Please read the relevant Product Disclosure Statement, Financial Services Guide, and Target Market Determination available from us to consider whether our product is right for you.
 Benefits are subject to terms and conditions, including excesses, limits, and exclusions of your policy.

 Share: